Establish Uniform Definitions

 Participants in this data-gathering effort must agree upon the specificity of information needed.
 Consistency of the data-gathering categories will improve the usefulness of the data.

-- At the very least, within the home county, borrowers should be tracked according to the library taxing jurisdiction in which they reside.
+- At the very least, registered users should be tracked according to the library taxing jurisdiction in which they reside.
 This would include residency categories for patrons who reside in each of the municipalities in the county that support a public library, plus a category for all residents in the outlying county area.

 - Home county borrowers may be further classified according to their town of residence.
-This means a more complex data gathering strategy than is required, but produces a clearer understanding of geographic use patterns within the county.
+This produces a clearer understanding of geographic use patterns within the county.

-- Borrowers who live outside your system could be identified by home county, home community, the county where they pay their library taxes, or public library system.
-Because cross-county borrowing declines rapidly as distance increases, a more detailed classification of cross-system users is necessary only for immediately adjacent counties because cross-county borrowing declines rapidly as distance increases.
-The annual report to the municipality and state will require, beginning with the report for 1998, that usage statistics be reported for each county adjacent to your county, broken down according to users who are residents of library communities and users who are not.
+- Registered users who live outside your system can be identified by home county, home community, the county where they pay their library taxes, or public library system.
+Because cross-county borrowing declines rapidly as distance increases, a more detailed classification of cross-system users is necessary only for immediately adjacent counties.

-- Libraries should be aware that they may not receive reimbursement for service from any taxing jurisdiction for which they do not keep accurate usage statistics, they may be denied payments for service.
+- Libraries should be aware that if they do not keep accurate usage statistics, they may be denied payments for service.